stephomi/nomadsculpt.com/manual/docs/settings.md

 Controls to adjust the size of the indicator and shapes within the indicator.

 ## Wireframe
-Activate the wireframe overlay, and set the wireframe colour and opacity.
+Activate the wireframe overlay, and set the wireframe color and opacity.

 ## Grid
 Activate the grid, and set the grid color and opacity